webaxones/consistency/readme.txt

 For the English language

-- "Straight quote" Correction: Replaces straight quotes with curved quotes
+- "Straight quote": Replaces straight quotes with curved quotes
-- "Ellipsis" Correction: Replaces 3 dots with ellipsis
+- "Ellipsis": Replaces 3 dots with ellipsis
-- "Two hyphens" Correction: Replaces 2 hyphens with em dash
+- "Two hyphens": Replaces 2 hyphens with em dash
-- "Ordinal number suffix" Correction: Add HTML tag sup to ordinal number suffix
+- "Ordinal number suffix": Add HTML tag sup to ordinal number suffix
-- "Regular quotes to curly" Correction: Replaces regular quotes with curly quotes
+- "Regular quotes to curly": Replaces regular quotes with curly quotes
-- "No breaking space after" Correction: Adds a breaking space after a character from this list (, … ) ]) when followed with another character
+- "No breaking space after": Adds a breaking space after a character from this list (, … ) ]) when followed with another character
-- "Space before" Correction: Remove any space preceding a character from this list (? ! : ; %)
+- "Space before": Remove any space preceding a character from this list (? ! : ; %)
-- "First sentence letter not capitalized" Correction: Capitalize the first letter of a sentence
+- "First sentence letter not capitalized": Capitalize the first letter of a sentence

 For the French language

-- "Straight quote" Correction: Replaces straight quotes with curved quotes
+- "Straight quote": Replaces straight quotes with curved quotes
-- "Ellipsis" Correction: Replaces 3 dots with ellipsis
+- "Ellipsis": Replaces 3 dots with ellipsis
-- "Two hyphens" Correction: Replaces 2 hyphens with em dash
+- "Two hyphens": Replaces 2 hyphens with em dash
-- "Ordinal number suffix" Correction: Add HTML tag sup to ordinal number suffix
+- "Ordinal number suffix": Add HTML tag sup to ordinal number suffix
-- "Regular quotes to French" Correction: Replaces regular quotes with French quotes
+- "Regular quotes to French": Replaces regular quotes with French quotes
-- "Breaking space" Correction: Replaces a breaking space followed by a character from this list (? ! : ; » € $ £ ¥ ₽ 元 %) with a non-breaking space
+- "Breaking space": Replaces a breaking space followed by a character from this list (? ! : ; » € $ £ ¥ ₽ 元 %) with a non-breaking space
-- "No space before" Correction: Adds a non-breaking space before a character from this list (? ! : ; » € $ £ ¥ ₽ 元 %) having no space before
+- "No space before": Adds a non-breaking space before a character from this list (? ! : ; » € $ £ ¥ ₽ 元 %) having no space before
-- "No breaking space after" Correction: Adds a breaking space after a character from this list (, … ) ]) when followed with another character
+- "No breaking space after": Adds a breaking space after a character from this list (, … ) ]) when followed with another character
-- "No non-breaking space after" Correction: Adds a non-breaking space after open french quote having no space after
+- "No non-breaking space after": Adds a non-breaking space after open french quote having no space after
-- "First sentence letter not capitalized" Correction: Capitalize the first letter of a sentence
+- "First sentence letter not capitalized": Capitalize the first letter of a sentence

 Ctrl+Z or Cmd+Z right after a correction disables the correction for the next keystroke